felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Measure reactivation trends across the year

 #### Key Insights
+- Many users return after a break, with reactivation reaching about 25–27% by mid-year.
-- Reactivation rises steadily through mid-year, peaking around **25–27%**, indicating some success in bringing lapsed users back.
+- After mid-year, fewer lapsed users come back.
-- After the peak, reactivation declines toward year-end, suggesting diminishing effectiveness of organic return behavior.
-- While reactivation partially offsets churn, it is **not sufficient to counteract rising monthly churn rates**.
+- Reactivation helps, but it does not make up for the number of users leaving each month.
-- The product relies more on reacquiring previously active users than on retaining them continuously.
+- The product brings some users back, but many do not stay active continuously.
-- This pattern points to episodic usage rather than durable habit formation.
+- Usage appears occasional rather than part of users’ regular habits.

 #### **Business Implications**

-- Reactivation helps recover some lost revenue but does not replace durable retention.
-- Dependence on reactivation signals episodic rather than habitual product usage.
-- As reactivation declines, churn increasingly translates into permanent revenue loss.
-- Product and lifecycle efforts should prioritize preventing churn rather than relying on recovery.
+Reactivation brings some users back, but it does not create steady growth.
+Revenue is more reliable when users keep using the product than when they stop and later return.
+As reactivation slows, more churn remains unrecovered, making churn reduction more important than relying on users to come back.

 <br><br>

 ## 3 - Customer Value (LTV)